App Manager

 ADB pairing.
 The initial and a bit complex step for a novice user.
 Fortunately, this step is not required all the time.

 Connecting to ADB.
-The final step which needs to be carried out every time you reboot your phone.
+Needs to be done every time you reboot your phone.
+App Manager can also automate this step in most devices.

 In the Developer options page, find Wireless debugging and click to open it.
 In the new page, turn on Use wireless debugging.
-Depending on your configuration, you might see a dialog prompt asking you to verify your decision.
+Depending on the operating system, you might see a dialog prompt asking you to verify your decision.
 If that is the case, click Allow.

 Tip.

-For an easy access, you might want to add Wireless debugging in the notification tiles section.
+For easy access, you might want to add Wireless debugging in the notification tiles section.
 To do this, find Quick settings developer tiles in the Developer options page and click to open it.
 In the new window, enable Wireless debugging.
-However, this option is unavailable in most operating systems.
+In case you do not see this setting, you may find a Wireless debugging tile in the tile customization panel.

 Notice.

-If you do not use App Manager in ADB mode for a while (depending on devices), App Manager might be removed from the list.
+If you do not use App Manager in ADB mode for a while, App Manager might be removed from the list of clients.
 In that case, you have to repeat the above procedure.

 App Manager should be able to connect to ADB automatically if the mode of operation is set to auto, ADB over TCP or Wireless debugging.
-If that is not the case, select Wireless debugging in the settings page.
-If App Manager fails to detect or connect to ADB, it will display a dialog prompt to connect or pair ADB.
+If this is not the case, select Wireless debugging in Settings > Mode of operation.
+If App Manager fails to detect or connect to ADB, it will ask you to connect or pair ADB.
 Select connect.

-Once a connection has been established, you can safely disable Wireless debugging in Android settings.
+Once a connection has been established, you can disable Wireless debugging in Android settings.

 Caution.